-Machine Quilting Service Your quilts will be finished on a Gammill longarm quilting machine with a Statler Stitcher.
+Machine Quilting Service Your quilts will be finished on an Innova quilting machine with Grand Format Embroidery.
 This gives us the opportunity to guarantee accuracy in every stitch!
+The Grand Format Embroidery field is 14 feet wide, so the only limit you have for adding embroidery and applique is your imagination!
 We also provide hand-guided techniques for custom work including micro-stippling, and other freehand designs.

 Quilt Top and Backing Preparation